richiemikke/celo-dao-tutorial/README.md

 ```

 Next, we add a new function called `addMember()` this function adds a new member to our DAO contract.
 It takes two arguments `_address`, which is the address of the new member, and `_votingPower`, which is the voting power of the new member.
-The function first checks to make sure that the caller of the function is the contract `owner`, and that the given \_address is not already a member.
+The function first checks to make sure that the `_address` is not the _zero address_, the caller of the function is the contract `owner`, and that the given \_address is not already a member.
 It then increases the member count, creates a new `MemberInfo` struct for the new member, and adds it to the members mapping using the `_address` as the key.
 Finally, it emits a `NewMember` event with the new member's address and voting power.

 ```solidity
  function removeMember(address _address) public {